Medical Coding - One Year Certificate of Completion (CC1)

 Material Costs

-• This is a fully online program and students are expected to have access to a computer with a web camera and reliable high-speed internet.
+• Because this is a fully online program, students are required to have regular access to a computer with a web camera and reliable high-speed internet.

 Course Requirements